-Recent roles include: Old Woman/Book of Fate/Mrs Northwind (The Enchanted Pig, Dove), Arnalta (L’incoronazione di Poppea, Monteverdi), Third Lady (The Magic Flute, Mozart) all for Hampstead Garden Opera; Florence Pike (Albert Herring, Britten), Lucretia (The Rape of Lucretia, Britten) both for Aspect Opera and Auntie (Peter Grimes, Britten) for The Dartington International Festival.
+Recent and future operatic engagements include: Julia Bertram (Mansfield Park, Dove) Opera South; Mrs Noye (Noye’s Fludde, Britten) for English Martyr’s, Leicester; Dido (Dido and Aeneas, Purcell) for Leicester Music Fest; Old Woman/Book of Fate/Mrs Northwind (The Enchanted Pig, Dove), Arnalta (L’incoronazione di Poppea, Monteverdi), Third Lady (The Magic Flute, Mozart) all for Hampstead Garden Opera; Florence Pike (Albert Herring, Britten), Lucretia (The Rape of Lucretia, Britten) both for Aspect Opera and Auntie (Peter Grimes, Britten) for The Dartington International Festival.

 Full CV available upon request.